Skip to content

 What espresso pods are compatible with Nespresso machines?

-All six brands in this guide use the Nespresso Original capsule format, compatible with machines like the Pixie, CitiZ, Essenza Mini, and Creatista.
+All six brands in the guide use the Nespresso Original capsule format, compatible with machines like the Pixie, CitiZ, Essenza Mini, and Creatista.
 They are not compatible with Nespresso Vertuo machines, which use a larger, barcode-scanned capsule.
-Always check your machine model before purchasing.

 Are espresso pods as good as freshly ground coffee?